Don't Say a Word

-Don't Say a Word is a 2001 American psychological thriller film starring Michael Douglas, Brittany Murphy and Sean Bean based on the novel Don't Say a Word by Andrew Klavan.
+Don't Say a Word is a 2001 American psychological thriller film starring Michael Douglas, Sean Bean, Brittany Murphy, Guy Torry, Jennifer Esposito, Famke Janssen, Skye McCole Bartusiak and Oliver Platt based on the novel Don't Say a Word by Andrew Klavan.
 It was directed by Gary Fleder and written by Anthony Peckham and Patrick Smith Kelly.

+The daughter of psychiatrist Nathan Conrad is kidnapped to force him to break through to Elisabeth Burrows, a PTSD-afflicted young woman, as the abductor demands she reveal a secret number to recover something very valuable.

 It was released on September 28, 2001, receiving negative reviews from critics and grossing $100 million against its $50 million budget.

 Plot

 In 1991, a gang of thieves steal a rare $10-million gem, but, in the process, two of the gang double-cross their leader, Patrick Koster, and take off with the precious stone.

 Ten years later, on the day before Thanksgiving, prominent Manhattan private practice child psychiatrist, Dr. Nathan R. Conrad, is invited by his friend and former colleague, Dr. Louis Sachs, to examine a "disturbed" young lady named Elisabeth Burrows at the state sanatorium.

-Having been released from prison two weeks earlier, Patrick and the remaining gang members break into an apartment which overlooks Nathan's apartment, where he lives with his wife Aggie and daughter Jessie.
-Nathan is informed by Patrick that Elisabeth is only pretending to be insane to hide out in the institution from this gang that is searching for the gem.
+Having been released from prison two weeks earlier, Patrick and the remaining gang members break into an apartment which overlooks Nathan's apartment, where he lives with his wife Aggie and their 8-year-old daughter Jessie.
+Nathan is informed by Patrick that Elisabeth is only pretending to be insane to hide in the institution from this gang that is searching for the gem.
 That evening, Patrick kidnaps Jessie as a means of forcing Nathan to acquire a six-digit number from Elisabeth's memory.
 As Nathan visits Elisabeth, she is reluctant at first, but he gains her trust later – especially when he reveals the situation with Jessie.
 Sachs admits to Nathan that the gang who kidnapped Jessie also kidnapped his girlfriend to force him to acquire the number from Elisabeth.
 Sachs is then visited by Detective Sandra Cassidy, who reveals to him that his girlfriend has been found dead.
-Meanwhile, Aggie hears Jessie's voice and realizes the kidnappers reside in the nearby apartment.
+Meanwhile, Aggie hears Jessie's voice and realizes the kidnappers resides in the nearby apartment.
 The kidnappers send one of them to kill Aggie while the others escape with Jessie, but Aggie sets an ambush and kills him.